Rejected: Reviewer Can't Access a Gated Feature (2026)

 3. Region-locked feature invisible from Apple’s review location

 How to spot it: Check your feature gating logic for any if region in ['US', 'JP', ...] checks.
-If reviewer’s IP / device region doesn’t match the allow list, you need a VPN-friendly path or a reviewer-mode bypass.
+If the reviewer’s IP / device region doesn’t match the allow list, you need a server-side region override, a VPN-friendly path, or a reviewer-mode bypass.

 4. Invite-only feature accidentally requires an invite for reviewers

 You shipped a “beta program” feature behind an invite code.
-The reviewer doesn’t have a code.
-They can’t try the feature without one.
-Even when the feature is documented in your release notes, Apple can’t evaluate it.
+The reviewer doesn’t have a code, so they can’t try the feature.
+Even when the feature is documented in your release notes, Apple still has to be able to actually open and use it — describing it is not enough.

 How to spot it: Search your code for any invite-code or feature-flag check that the demo account doesn’t pass.
-List every such gate; reviewer must pass all of them.
+List every such gate; the reviewer must pass all of them with one account.

 5. Required external service unreachable from reviewer environment

 Your B2B app needs to talk to a customer’s on-prem SSO provider, a corporate VPN, or a partner API that’s IP-whitelisted.
-Reviewer’s network can’t reach it; SSO redirect fails, login dies.
+The reviewer’s network can’t reach it; the SSO redirect fails, login dies.
+This also covers the classic 2.1 trap: a demo account protected by SMS or app-based 2FA that the reviewer can’t satisfy.

-How to spot it: Try your login flow on a public Wi-Fi network from outside your corporate IP range.
-If SSO or any backend call fails, the reviewer hit the same issue.
+How to spot it: Try your full login flow on a public Wi-Fi network from outside your corporate IP range, on a fresh device.
+If SSO, 2FA, or any backend call fails, the reviewer hit the same wall.

 6. New gate added in this release without updating reviewer notes